moderndatacompany/dataos.info/docs/resources/workflow.md

 #### **Get Runtime Refresh**

-To see updates on the workflow progress, execute the following command:
+To see updates on the Workflow progress, execute the following command:

 ```shell
 dataos-ctl -i " cnt-product-demo-01 | v1     | workflow | public" get runtime -r